 In Summary, Smart Bidding is a Great Tool for the Right Job

 I think Smart Bidding is a step in the right direction for many advertisers.
 It allows you to focus on other aspects of your account.
 If you’ve spent 10 hours on your account per week so far and half of that time has gone to bid management, then you’ve probably felt pretty good.

 Now that we’re taking those actions away, you will suddenly have more time to optimize other parts of your account that you have neglected.

 I hate best practices (see why here).
 I hate advice that people think will work for everybody.
 And the same goes for Smart Bidding.

 Smart Bidding doesn’t work for everybody.
-But it will work for some.
+But it will work for many.
 And that might be you.
-You just need to know what works well and what doesn’t work well with Smart Bidding so you can mitigate the disadvantages.
+You just need to know what does and doesn’t work well with Smart Bidding so you can mitigate the disadvantages.